-Below you can read answers to some questions you may have about burn lawsuits and our law firm’s answers.
-Our lead lawyers for for our burn injury suits are Fred Pritzker and Eric Hageman, who have won settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.
+Our lawyers are here to answer your questions about burn lawsuits .
+Our lead lawyers for for our burn injury suits are Fred Pritzker and Eric Hageman, who have won multiple settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.

 My spouse was severely burned and is in a coma.
 Do I need to hire a lawyer for a burn injury lawsuit?